Useful Links

 The Windsor and Eton SocietyThis society aims to promote and protect the heritage of Windsor and Eton.
 With nearly 400 members, most of whom live locally, they have a range of events including regular talks and visits.
 Founded in 1946, they are active in the area protecting local buildings and areas for future generations.

 Dedworth Green – A Suburb of Royal WindsorThis is a great information source for the people of Dedworth.
-One section of the website provides a good source of local information that may not be found elsewhere.
+One section of the website provides a good source of local information not be found elsewhere.
 From HMS President III to the Flying Bomb that hit the area, it is well worth a wee look.

 Datchet HistoryA website about Datchet was compiled by local historian Janet Kennish.
 This is a complement to other existing websites and provides a mass of local archive photos, paintings, and prints along with historical maps.
-It also has a complete chronological past history of Datchet.
+It also has a chronological past history of Datchet.

 Datchet Village SocietyA great information source for the locals of Datchet, it also includes articles about Datchet and its people through the two world wars and includes interesting stories and images of that time.
 The section on their projects is also worth a look as there are some pearls in there.

-Dorney History GroupDorney History is a not-for-profit association of local residents who work together in order to research, record and promote all aspects of the history of the Dorney area.
+Dorney History GroupDorney History is a not-for-profit association of local residents who work together to research, record and promote all aspects of the history of the Dorney area.
 Articles cover the last 300+ years including what are its roots.